Employer Audit Services Overview

 We maintain a collective liability insurance system for most employers in Ontario.
 Employers who are covered under Schedule 1 of the Workplace Safety and Insurance Act (the Act) fund the system.
 These employers must contribute their fair share in premiums and comply with their obligations under the Act and its Regulations.

-An effective revenue audit program is a key component in ensuring the integrity of our self-reporting insurance plan.
-Our Employer Audit program aims to educate and inform our employers, improve communication with our employer community and prevent irregular reporting.
+An effective employer audit program is a key component in ensuring the integrity of our self-reporting insurance plan.
+Our Employer Audit program aims to measure compliance, educate and inform our employers, improve communication with our employer community and prevent irregular reporting.
 At the same time, we maintain a fair and level playing field among employers operating similar businesses through compliance.

 Who is audited?